MabezDev/talks/esp-rust-intro.md

 # Ownership - `Copy` types

 The error on the previous slide talks about a type not being `Copy`.
-Simply put, if an `Struct` or `Enum` is `Copy`, it means it's safe to do a bitwise memcopy to duplicate the value.
+Simply put, if an `struct` or `enum` is `Copy`, it means it's safe to do a bitwise memcopy to duplicate the value.

 Example of a `Copy` type are integers.